jump-dev/MathOptInterface.jl/docs/src/tutorials/bridging_constraint.md

 ### Model modifications

-When the user requests a change to a constraint, MOI does its best to avoid copying the model, whence the modification API.
+To avoid copying the model when the user request to change a constraint, MOI provides [`MOI.modify`](@ref).
 Bridges can also implement this API to allow certain changes, such as coefficient changes.

 In our case, a modification of a coefficient in the original constraint (i.e. replacing the value of the coefficient of a variable in the affine